Best Time to Visit Toronto in 2023

 8) August is all about summer pleasures

-The climate in August is an extension of July.
+The climate in August is an extension of July — and so is the fun and choice of activities.
 The weather is pleasantly warm, with soothing breezes and occasional rains.
 You may want to turn on the air-conditioning of your room to battle the humidity.

 Key events

-9) Summer persists, then autumn sets in during September
+9) Summer continues, then autumn sets in during September

 The temperatures start to drop in September.
-But it is still comfortable, and you do not need to bundle up yet.
-It signifies the approach of autumn.
+It is still comfortable, and you do not need to bundle up yet.
+But you will notice the approach of autumn, especially in the evenings.
+It isn’t as busy in September and is a great time to visit if you don’t like big crowds.

 Key events